La Ariscona

 This milonga is a milonga

-And it is from the yerbal mountains
+And it’s from the hills of the yerbal

-And the whetstones
+And the sharpening stones

-The rumor of the pilgrim
+The whisper of the romerillo

 And the wind in the carobal

-And the surly look
+And the sly glance

 Of the wild animal

-I think I hear her
+I think I hear it

 The rider is whistling

-And it is the Indian baladan
+And it’s the Indian baladán

-There the land is alone
+There the land is all alone

-When going out to lo'el ruyín
+When you step out to the ruyín

-On the Colorado Hill
+On Cerro Colorado

-The wind blows away as it passes
+The wind whistles as it passes

-And the open-eyed hare
+And the hare with open eyes

-On the stones the lizards
+On the stones, the lizards

 About time and silence